akka/akka/akka-docs/src/main/paradox/dev/io-layer.md

 and the selector actors at the mid-level.

-Back-pressure for output is enabled by allowing the user to specify within its :class:`Write` messages whether it wants to receive an acknowledgement for enqueuing that write to the O/S kernel.
+Back-pressure for output is enabled by allowing the user to specify within its `Write` messages whether it wants to receive an acknowledgement for enqueuing that write to the O/S kernel.
 Back-pressure for input is enabled by sending the channel actor a message which temporarily disables read interest for the channel until reading is re-enabled with a corresponding resume command.